ufo-github/ponyfoo/README.md

 - flash should be in layout really?
 - cmd + enter look up a lib that has simple api
 - subscriptions?

+- undefined is not a function when going back to `/`?